danielabar/oas-delay-calculator-prototype/README.md

 ### Example 2: Priya

 Priya has 37 years of residency in Canada, having immigrated from India at age 28.
 She earns approximately $12,000 per year working part-time as a caregiver, making her eligible for GIS.
 Priya believes that delaying OAS for 3 years will both increase her residency to 40 years to receive the full pension amount and that it also increases the monthly payment by 0.6% for each month of delay.
+This is actually untrue, the delay will by default, only result in the percentage increase, but not a residency increase (more on this later).

 Let's see how Priya fares by delaying:

 ![38 years gis](doc-images/38-years-gis.png "38 years gis")